SAP/spartacus-docs/_pages/telco/installing-sap-commerce-for-tua-spartacus-1-2.md

 1. Unzip the SAP Commerce and Telco & Utilities Accelerator zip archives.

-   **Note:** Use the lastest patches for SAP Commerce version 1905 and Telco & Utilities Accelerator version 2003.
+   Note: Use the lastest patches for SAP Commerce version 1905 and Telco & Utilities Accelerator version 2003.

 1. [Download](https://github.com/SAP/spartacus-tua/releases) the TUA Spartacus Sample Data Store Extension.

     The TUA Spartacus Sample Data Store Extension is the extension provided in the following zip file: `b2ctelcospastore.zip`.

-1. Unzip the sample data.

-   **Note:** You can use both the store extensions, or only one of them, depending on your needs (specific to Telco or Utilities).
-   - The sample data for Telco is stored in the `b2ctelcospastore.zip` archive.
+1. Unzip the `b2ctelcospastore.zip` archive.
-   - The sample data for Utilities is stored in the `utilitiesspastore.zip` archive.

-1. Move the `b2ctelcospastore` folder and `utilitiesspastore` folder to `sap-commerce-folder>/hybris/bin/modules/b2c-telco-accelerator`.
+1. Move the `b2ctelcospastore` folder to `sap-commerce-folder>/hybris/bin/modules/b2c-telco-accelerator`.

-   The `b2ctelcospastore` and `utilitiesspastore` folders can be stored anywhere in the `modules` folder.
+   The `b2ctelcospastore` folder can be stored anywhere in the `modules` folder.
 The `b2c-telco-accelerator` folder is chosen as it contains other TUA sample data.

-1. Unzip the cms addon for Utilities:
-   - If you want to use utilities sample data, unzip the `b2ctelcocmsaddon.zip`.
-   - Move the `b2ctelcocmsaddon` folder in the same location with the `utilitiesspastore` folder.

 1. In the `sap-commerce-folder>/installer/recipes` folder, duplicate the `b2c_telco` folder.